Higgs boson: Names used by physicists

 the most appropriate name was still occasionally a topic of debate until 2013.

-Higgs himself prefers to call the particle either by an acronym of all those involved, or "the scalar boson", or "the so-called Higgs particle".
+Higgs himself preferred to call the particle either by an acronym of all those involved, or "the scalar boson", or "the so-called Higgs particle".

-A considerable amount has been written on how Higgs' name came to be exclusively used.
+A considerable amount has been written on how Higgs's name came to be exclusively used.
 Two main explanations are offered.
 The first is that Higgs undertook a step which was either unique, clearer or more explicit in his paper in formally predicting and examining the particle.
 Of the PRL papers' authors, only the paper by Higgs explicitly offered as a prediction that a massive particle would exist and calculated some of its properties;

 he was therefore "the first to postulate the existence of a massive particle" according to Nature.